We can help you understand your obligations under the complex laws of Healthcare Reform

 -Preventive and wellness services, and chronic disease management

-Individuals and Businesses who purchase their health insurance through the new Health Insurance Marketplace (Covered California) and/or SHOP may be eligible for tax credits which are applied as a discount on your monthly insurance premium.
-To see if you are eligible for a tax credit (premium subsidy), please use the appropriate calculator below.
+Small businesses who purchase their health insurance through Covered California for Small Business may also be eligible for tax credits which are applied as a discount on monthly insurance premiums.

-Individuals under 65 seeking an individual health insurance policy must purchase their insurance during the new annual open enrollment period which runs each year from November 1st through January 31st.
-Failure to purchase insurance during open enrollment may result in a tax penalty and having to wait until the next annual open enrollment to obtain health insurance.
+Individuals under 65 seeking an individual health insurance policy must purchase their insurance during the annual open enrollment period which runs each year from November 1st through December 15th.
+If you do not purchase qualifying coverage during this period, you may be charged a tax penalty for non-compliance of California’s healthcare laws and you may have to wait until the next annual open enrollment to obtain health insurance if you miss the deadline.

 However, there are some instances one may qualify to enroll for health insurance outside of the normal open enrollment period.
 You can still sign up for health insurance after the deadline if you meet any of the following qualifying events: